pearsonca/scala-commsim/index.md

 into a network; this is where we have the opportunity to explicitly state how we are aggregating.
 We may then meaningfully compare predictions based on network measurements to model outcomes via relevant tests.

+###Aggregation

+First, the matter of aggregation: as highlighted in [subsequent work][epidemics4], the connection data tells substantially different stories depending how it is sliced.
+The network extracted from the data for their theoretical work is used for a single epidemic season simulation, but that data is over several years.
+Careful review of the users and hotspot locations indicates a high rate of turnover in both.
+Using a similar model for the spread of infection, changes in tie aggregation windows result in very different disease outcomes.

+###Homogenuous Kinds

+> observe interaction events, but also observe state changes: a person has supplies when they did not before.  they no longer have supplies they once had.  if the view is only the network, then who cares.  if the view is the process, then...where did these supplies come from?  go to?  if you see them with network associates, then you simply missed an exchange events.  if you do not see them, then what contacts might you be missing?

+##Network Problems

 We will begin by reflecting on modeling philosophy, then discuss some practical outcomes of that philosophy when realized in general purpose programming, and